 Is this a Folly, a Dovecote or an Ice House?

 After having had several distinguished owners the house became a girls' school in the 1920s owned and run by a Miss Isaacson and Miss Maule (a rather forbidding name for a teacher).
 It stood empty for three years and was then turned into a conference and management centre.
-The rooms and restaurant are now in what was the conference centre within the walled gardens.
-The Gothic mansion is used for weddings and special receptions

-Amazon local deals are one of the best things that I have discovered during 2014.
-They have taken us to many different and interesting locations.
+Amazon local deals is one of the best things that I have discovered during 2014.
+The deals have taken us to many different and interesting locations.
 Here we enjoyed a delicious three course evening meal, a bottle of wine included, and a great breakfast in the morning.
 Through the 'deal' we enjoyed a 60% reduction off the normal price.
 I don't know whether other countries do these deals but they are well worth investigating.
 This is a personal opinion, I am not endorsing any products.